pinellolab/haystack_bio/README.md

 Inside the folder you will see a _samples_names.txt_ file containing the relative paths to the data files.
-The file is a tab delimited text file with two or three columns containing
+The file is a tab delimited text file with three columns containing

 1. the sample name
 2. the path of the corresponding bam file